JohanCrop2/JohanCrop2/README.md

 My name is Wanchanachai Khaentha
 =============================================================================================================================================

-Student, Engineering, CPE, Instructor , Dev
+Student, Engineering, Comsci, Instructor , Dev
 -------------------------------------------

 Hi there! 👋 I'm a passionate Computer Engineering student with a strong commitment to continuous self-improvement and lifelong learning.
 I believe technology is not only a tool but a gateway to solving real-world problems — and I'm here to build, learn, and grow every day.